Flinders Bay railway line

-The Flinders Bay Branch Railway, also known as the Boyanup to Flinders Bay Section ran between Boyanup and Flinders Bay, in South Western Western Australia.
+The Flinders Bay branch railway, also known as the Boyanup to Flinders Bay section ran between Boyanup and Flinders Bay, in South Western Western Australia.
 The section from Flinders Bay to Busselton has now been converted into a rail trail for bushwalkers and cyclists, called the Wadandi Trail.

 History

 The first section of this line was constructed between Karridale and Boranup in May 1884, forming part of the M.C.
 Davies Timber horse-drawn tramway system, which soon ran between the jetties at Hamelin Bay and Flinders Bay.
 Access to both jetties allowed timber to be loaded onto ships in all seasons, as the original west-facing Hamelin Bay jetty typically experienced poor conditions during the winter.
 Some parts of the system were originally constructed using wooden rails and along steep alignments, oriented towards lower cost, rough workings of the timber tramway system.
 Locomotives were used instead of horses from 1895 and by the 1900 the network spanned from Flinders Bay to Margaret River.

-Following the opening of the Bunbury to Boyanup Railway in 1891, a branch from Boyanup to Busselton was constructed by Smith & Tims, opening on 21 November 1894.
+Following the opening of the Bunbury–Boyanup railway in 1891, a branch from Boyanup to Busselton was constructed by Smith & Tims, opening on 21 November 1894.

-The railway between Margaret River and Flinders Bay was purchased by the Government in 1912 and was run as an isolated system by the Public Works Department for a few years.
+The railway between Margaret River and Flinders Bay was purchased by the Government in 1912, through the Flinders Bay-Margaret River Railway Act 1913, and was run as an isolated system by the Public Works Department for a few years.
 After some years of no service, the railway south of Witchcliffe was rehabilitated, including the construction of a realignment north of Jarrahdene.
 It was formally taken over by the Western Australian Government Railways (WAGR) and opened for service on 1 April 1925.
 This followed the opening of the WAGR line between Busselton and Witchcliffe (along a new alignment between Margaret River and Witchcliffe) on 20 October 1924.

 Although a slow service due to the lighter rails and steep gradients, the branch was important for the dairy industry in the region.
 Usually known as the Flinders Bay branch, it ran until 1957.
 It was one of three branches in the WAGR system that relied on the important Msa garratt steam engine to be able to move the loads over steep and difficult gradients.

 Most of the railway formation and structures were removed close to closure.
 The Flinders Bay engine shed, and some parts of the railway yard were not immediately removed and remained intact until the late 1950s.
 A limited number of photographs exist of the stopping platform at Flinders Bay, but very few exist of the Flinders Bay Jetty.
 At one stage in the 1970s, Railway Bus Drivers had the opportunity to stay overnight in a small railway cottage/shed at the bay-side edge of the Flinders Bay yard.